APHGames/support/README.md

   - declare colors to replace within index.js
   - run `node index.js`

+### Scripts/clips-size-check
+- a script that prints out sizes, durations, bitrates and dimensions of video files
+- Usage
+  - put your videos into the folder from which you execute the script
+  - run `node index.js`

 ### Scripts/date-changer
 - a script that changes EXIF Date Taken value of jpeg images
 - Usage